 Why Is EHS Needed?

-In the world of workplace safety, keeping in view the increasing cases of reported workplace injuries, there is an immense need for regulatory safety procedures for prioritizing health and safety.
+In the world of workplace safety, considering the increasing cases of reported workplace injuries, there is an immense need for regulatory safety procedures to prioritize health and safety.
 Here are some of the reasons why there is a need for EHS;

 Environmental Protection: Safeguarding the Planet